vegaprotocol/specs/specs/0035-cancel-orders.md

 # Summary

 Orders stay on the order book until they are filled, expired or cancelled.
-A client can cancel orders in 3 ways, either directly given an orderID+marketID+partyID, cancel all orders for the partyID in a given market, or cancel all orders in the vega system for a given partyID.
+A client can cancel orders in 3 ways, either directly given an orderID+marketID+partyID, cancel all orders for the partyID in a given market, or cancel all orders in the Vega system for a given partyID.
 Each of these ways will remove the orders from the order book, and push out order update messages via the eventbus

 # Guide-level explanation